cdsittampalam/documentation/docs/Partner API.md

 Connect to the Partner API
 --------------------------

-The Partner API key is needed for security reasons to ensure that only you can access the endpoints in the Partner API.
+The Partner API key is a security feature that ensures that only you can access the Partner API endpoints.

-All users that generate an API key have the same permissions when they use the Partner API.

 You generate an API key when you want to connect to the demo environment for testing; you also generate a key in the server environment for going Live.

 :::note
 Notes on Managing your API Key